clokesecurity/netlify-redirect-cloke-altsite/README.md

 ---

-## 8 · Why choose Netlify over Namecheap’s built‑in redirect?
+## 8 · Why choose Netlify over Registrar's built‑in redirect?

-* **HTTPS support:** Namecheap’s forwarder has no cert for your domain, so HTTPS breaks; Netlify issues one automatically. ([Netlify][2])
+* **HTTPS support:** Registrar's forwarder has no cert for your domain, so HTTPS breaks; Netlify issues one automatically. ([Netlify][2])
 * **Edge performance:** Redirect is served from Netlify’s global CDN Pops. ([CSS-Tricks][8])
 * **Git‑ops workflow:** Rule lives in source control; future updates are one commit. ([CSS-Tricks][12])

 ---

 ### That’s all there is: a one‑line `_redirects` file, a quick deploy, and two DNS records.
-You’ve now got a zero‑maintenance, SSL‑clean 301 for every visit hitting your alternative domain—and you never had to move the domain off Namecheap or pay Cloudflare a cent.
+You’ve now got a zero‑maintenance, SSL‑clean 301 for every visit hitting your alternative domain—and you never had to move the domain off Registrar.

 [1]: https://docs.netlify.com/routing/redirects/?utm_source=chatgpt.com "Redirects and rewrites | Netlify Docs"
 [2]: https://docs.netlify.com/domains/secure-domains-with-https/https-ssl/?utm_source=chatgpt.com "HTTPS (SSL) | Netlify Docs"